LatvianVideo/AliexpressRemoveChoice/README.md

-# What does it do?
+# What is it?
-Removes choice listings from aliexpress searches
+It's a [Tampermonkey]([https://pages.github.com/](https://www.tampermonkey.net/)) script, which will remove "choice" listings when searching on Aliexpress.

 # What doesn't it do?